 Immediately mist and darkness came over him, and he groped about, seeking someone to lead him by the hand.
 When the proconsul saw what had happened, he believed, for he was amazed at the teaching about the Lord. (vv.
 9-12)

 It is foolish to immediately accept every ‘prophetic’ word.
 These messages must be tested.
-Consider these verses:
+Consider the following verses:

 We must test prophecies because some are false.
 Jesus gave these warnings: